janouma/AvalonA/README.md

 - **0** is equivalent to default
 - Any negative value means ***infinite***

+When the user is idle, the animation resumes *– if any –* and `endrotation` event is triggered.

 ##### *debug*
 Enable debug logs and display when set to `true`.